jwalton/thedreaming.org/_posts/2020-05-26-avoid-csrf-attacks-with-api-design.md

 Fortunately, modern browsers have all sorts of protections in place to prevent this sort of thing.
-Unfortunately, if you don't know how these work it can be easy to accidentally bypass those proections.
+Unfortunately, if you don't know how these work it can be easy to accidentally bypass those protections.
 This article is going to give you some practical advice you can use to help avoid that.

 ## Never use GET to modify state